serverless/serverless/docs/platform/README.md

 <!--
-title: Serverless - Platform Documentation
+title: Serverless - Dashboard Documentation
 menuText: Platform
 layout: Doc
-menuItems:
-  - {menuText: emit, path: /framework/docs/platform/commands/emit/}
-  - {menuText: login, path: /framework/docs/platform/commands/login/}
-  - {menuText: logout, path: /framework/docs/platform/commands/logout/}
-  - {menuText: run, path: /framework/docs/platform/commands/run/}
 -->

 <!-- DOCS-SITE-LINK:START automatically generated  -->
 ### [Read this on the main serverless docs site](https://www.serverless.com/framework/docs/platform)
 <!-- DOCS-SITE-LINK:END -->

-# Serverless Platform (Beta)
+# Serverless Dashboard (Beta)

-The Serverless Platform is currently in experimental beta.
+The Serverless Dashboard is currently in experimental beta.
 If you'd like to participate in the beta, simply follow the instructions below.

 ## Set-Up